jamesdanielv/thermalcam/README.md

 //this version is rewritten by james villeneuve. i am thankful to the MIT code included, and adafruit for the immense time savings they game me for providing functional code. it allowed me to work on efficiency methods.

+color generator file should be downloaded and opened in a browser. as of 7/16/18 color values are hard coded and can be changed in code. at some date in future i plan on adding those features into gui.

 this code works out of box (for fast testing), but the best method is to rewrite the includes to use internal libraries. since display update is the most time intensive task (5000-7000 microseconds per pixel) i would imagine this code to scale performance across processor lines. much of improvement is on the bandwidth compression and ability to skip updating pixels where information does not change, until it does. some coding can be made more efficient, but the real issues are the display update speed. anything to reduce display writes increases performance. free memory has improved.